 Response variate: the speed of light in each measured transmission

-Explanatory variates: a large number of possible factors that might help explain variations in the measured data (e.g. method used, the measurement process)
+Explanatory variates: a large number of possible factors that might help explain variations in the measured data (e.g. method used, the measurement process, time of day, temperature)

 Population attributes: the average speed of light in a vacuum

 Problem aspect: descriptive (seeking an estimate of a specific value)

 Study Population (Process)